Optimization of Structural Flood Mitigation Strategies: Abstract

 \section{Abstract}

-The dynamics of flooding are primarily influenced by the shape and height of the underlying topography.
-For this reason, mechanisms to mitigate floods frequently employ structures that increase topographic elevation, e.g., levees and sandbags.
-However, the placement of these structures is typically decided in an ad hoc manner, limiting their overall effectiveness.
+The dynamics of flooding are primarily influenced by the shape, height, and roughness (friction) of the underlying topography.
+For this reason, mechanisms to mitigate floods frequently employ structural measures that either modify topographic elevation, e.g., through the placement of levees and sandbags, or increase roughness, e.g., through revegetation projects.
+However, the configuration of these measures is typically decided in an ad hoc manner, limiting their overall effectiveness.
 The advent of high-performance surface water modeling software and improvements in black-box optimization suggest that a more principled design methodology may be possible.
-This paper proposes a new computational approach to the problem of optimizing flood barrier configurations under physical and budgetary constraints.
-It presents the development of a problem discretization amenable to simulation-based derivative-free optimization.
+This paper proposes a new computational approach to the problem of designing structural mitigation strategies under physical and budgetary constraints.
+It presents the development of a problem discretization amenable to simulation-based, derivative-free optimization.
 However, meta-heuristics alone are found to be insufficient for obtaining quality solutions in a reasonable amount of time.
 As a result, this paper proposes novel numerical and physics-based procedures to improve convergence to a high-quality mitigation.
 The efficiency of the approach is demonstrated on hypothetical dam break scenarios of varying complexity under various mitigation budget constraints.
-In particular, experimental results show that the proposed algorithm results in a $65\%$ improvement in solution quality compared to a direct implementation.
+In particular, experimental results show that, on average, the final proposed algorithm results in a $65\%$ improvement in solution quality compared to a direct implementation.